Gashmob/Enquirer/README.md

 - All functions are in the `enquirer` namespace.
 - All functions are synchronous (wait until user submit).

+You can try the demo by building the `demo` target.

 ### Auth

 Ask the user for username and password.